nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Adding tag while all contacts is shown.
     1. Prequisites: List all contacts using the list command.
 At least one contact shown in the list.<br>

-    1. Test case: `add tag -id 1 -t Frontend -t Java`
+    1. Test case: `add tag -id 1 -t Frontend -t Java`<br>
     Expected: The new tags appear below the name of the first contact in the list.
-The list of tags added is shown in the status message.<br>
+The list of tags added is shown in the status message.

-    1. Test case: `add tag -id 0 -t Frontend`
+    1. Test case: `add tag -id 0 -t Frontend`<br>
     Expected: No tag add is added.
-Error details shown in the status message.<br>
+Error details shown in the status message.

-    1. Test case: `add tag -id 1 -t HR representative`
+    1. Test case: `add tag -id 1 -t HR representative`<br>
     Expected: No tag is added as tag name should not contain spaces.
 Error details shown in the status message.<br>

 1. Adding duplicate tag to a contact
     1. Prequisites: List all contacts using the list command.
-At least one contact shown in the list has at least one tag.<br>
+At least one contact shown in the list has at least one tag.

-    1. Test case: `add tag -id 1 -t x`, where x is an already existing tag in the first contact.
+    1. Test case: `add tag -id 1 -t x`, where x is an already existing tag in the first contact.<br>
     Expected: The new tag appear below the name of the first contact in the list.
-The list of tags added is shown in the status message.<br>
+The list of tags added is shown in the status message.

-    1. Test case: `add tad -id -t Frontend -t Frontend`
+    1. Test case: `add tag -id -t Frontend -t Frontend`<br>
     Expected: Only one `Frontend` tag is added below the name of the first contact.
-Only one `Frontend` tag is shown in the list of tags added in the status message.<br>
+Only one `Frontend` tag is shown in the list of tags added in the status message.

+ 1. Adding tag while contact list is being filtered
+    1. Prerequisites: Filter the list of contacts either by calling `list contact -t [SOME_TAG]` or `find [SOME KEYWORD]`.

+    1. Test case: `add tag -id 1 -t Frontend`, when no contact is shown<br>
+    Expected: No tag add is added.
+Error details shown in the status message.

+    1. Test case: `add tag -id 1 -t Frontend`, when at least 1 contact is shown<br>
+    Expected: The new tags appear below the name of the first contact in the filtered list.
+The list of tags added is shown in the status message.
+List will go back to showing all contacts.

 ### Deleting tag

 1. Deleting tag while all contacts is shown and tag exists.
     1. Prequisites: List all contacts using the list command.
-At least one contact shown in the list has at least one tag.<br>
+At least one contact shown in the list has at least one tag.

-    1. Test case: `delete tag -id 1 -t x`, where x is an existing tag in the first contact.
+    1. Test case: `delete tag -id 1 -t x`, where x is an existing tag in the first contact.<br>
     Expected: The tag x is no longer below the name of the first contact in the list.
-The list of tags deleted is shown in the status message.<br>
+The list of tags deleted is shown in the status message.

-    1. Test case: `delete tag -id 0 -t Frontend`
+    1. Test case: `delete tag -id 0 -t Frontend`<br>
     Expected: No tag add is deleted.
-Error details shown in the status message.<br>
+Error details shown in the status message.

-    1. Test case: `delete tag -id 1 -t HR representative`
+    1. Test case: `delete tag -id 1 -t HR representative`<br>
     Expected: No tag deleted as tag name should not contain spaces.
 Error details shown in the status message.<br>

 1. Deleting tag while all contacts is shown but tag does not exist.
     1. Prequisites: List all contacts using the list command.
 At least one contact is shown in the list.<br>

-    1. Test case: `add tag -id 1 -t x`, where x is a non-existing tag in the first contact.
+    1. Test case: `delete tag -id 1 -t x`, where `x` is a non-existing tag in the first contact.<br>
     Expected: No tags is deleted.
+The list of tags deleted shown in the status message is empty while the list of tags not found contains `x`.

+1. Deleting tag while contact list is being filtered
+    1. Prerequisites: Filter the list of contacts either by calling `list contact -t [SOME_TAG]` or `find [SOME KEYWORD]`.

+    1. Test case: `delete tag -id 1 -t Frontend`, when no contact is shown<br>
+    Expected: No tag add is deleted.
+Error details shown in the status message.

+    1. Test case: `add tag -id 1 -t x`, when at least 1 contact is shown and `x` is an existing tag in the first contact. <br>
-The list of tags deleted shown in the status message is empty while the list of tags not found contains x.<br>
+    Expected: The tag `x` is no longer below the name of the first contact in the list.
+The list of tags deleted shown in the status message is empty while the list of tags not found contains `x`.
+List will go back to showing all contacts.

+    1. Test case: `add tag -id 1 -t x`, when at least 1 contact is shown and `x` is a non-existing tag in the first contact. <br>
+    Expected: The tag `x` is no longer below the name of the first contact in the list.
+The list of tags deleted is shown in the status message.
+List will go back to showing all contacts.